Here are some most common definitions used in RedTrack and Affiliate marketing:

 Revenue - the amount received for the payment of conversions within a campaign.
 Revenue can be found by multiplying campaign’s conversions and payout.

-RevShare - revenue share - a set % of commission fee paid upon conversion.
+RevShare - revenue share - a set % of the commission fee paid upon conversion.

 Stream - the term is applied in RedTrack: a set of related LPs, Offers and filters